LearnEverything/acktueli/src/pages/docs/PREFASE.md

-## Intro
+## Understanding This Documentation
 Acktueli has components of languages from different domains.
-While learning about a feature of Acktueli, it is helpful to know what type of domain knowledge Acktueli is referencing.
+While learning about Acktueli, it is helpful to know what type of domain knowledge inspired Acktueli.

 `📚: language feature` <<--- What is an _interjection_?